MvMukesh/Amazon_Fine_Food_Review/README.md

 r2 => This product is not very good and affordable <br>
 After removing stopwords we get: <br>
 r1 => product good affordable
-r2 => product good affordable,  as This, is, very, and, not are stopwords <br>
+r2 => product good affordable,  as --This, is, very, and, not-- are stopwords <br>
-now for machine both review are same if chnged to vector form, as there distance will be 0 <br>
+now for machine both review are same if changed to vector form, as there distance will be 0 <br>
 :sunglasses:**`To Solve this problem we use` `bi-gram or n-gram`** :thinking:how does bi-gram work then?? => takes 2 words pair as a dimension
   * It makes pairs of words(two words at a time) and consider each pair as a dimension and then compare each pair with other